apresland/scala-microservices/README.md

 # Reactive realtime Tweetstream analysis

-The current goto technologies for Fast-Data are Spark, Mesos, Akka, Cassandra and Kafka which together form the so called SMACK stack.
+The current best technologies for streamed data analysis are Spark, Mesos, Akka, Cassandra and Kafka which together form the so called SMACK stack.
 Out of these Mesos (with Marathon and DC/OS) is responsible for scaling the system.
 From the others Spark/Akka/Kafka focus on reacting to the data streaming into the application with Cassandra as data store.

 TODO: ELK (Logstash + Elasticsearch)